Migrating Microsoft TechNet and MSDN to Hybrid Cloud using Microsoft Azure

 The Enabling Platform Experience (EPX) group at Microsoft is responsible for managing a number of Microsoft Developer online and offline experiences, including the Microsoft Developer Network (MSDN) and Microsoft TechNet.
 Usage of both of these sites is highly variable; with significant spikes when new products launch, or during training or conferences.
 To support such variability before the migration, EPX had to provision four times the number of servers required to support peak volumes, resulting in an aggregate server utilization of 20% over the course of a year.

 The MSDN and TechNet websites have a similar architecture and are hosted on the same hardware, although TechNet receives less traffic overall than MSDN.
 Therefore, the decision was made to perform the migration for TechNet first; and then apply the lessons learned to the MSDN website.
-The midterm target for EPX is to move all applicable websites and applications to Windows Azure by the end of 2014.
+The midterm target for EPX is to move all applicable websites and applications to Azure by the end of 2014.

 The Architecture of TechNet before Migration